Retroactively added to my series on countering misconceptions in space journalism.

 In response, Robert Zubrin tweeted:

-Both Zubrin and Jakosky estimate 1% soil mass fraction of absorbed CO2 by weight, though Zubrin goes down to 200m instead of 100m.
-Reducing his estimate to 100m, 150mbar of atmosphere is still a lot more than Jakosky’s estimate of 40mbar.
+Both Zubrin and Jakosky estimate 1% soil mass fraction of absorbed CO2 by weight, though Zubrin goes down to 200 m instead of 100 m.
+Thermal diffusion goes as the square root of time, so doubling the depth will require four times the time, at the same thermal gradient.
+Reducing his estimate to 100 m, 150 mbar of atmosphere is still a lot more than Jakosky’s estimate of 40 mbar.
 What’s going on here?

 In order from least sensible to most sensible:

-Crashing comets.
 Mars is pretty dry, though the exact quantities of water left frozen under the surface is not very well constrained.
-It could be between 20cm and 200m global equivalent layer.
+It could be between 20 cm and 200 m global equivalent layer.
 Even if it turns out there’s no water or gas left, the thinking goes, comets or small moons could be brought in from the outer solar system and crashed into the planet to thicken the atmosphere and warm things up a bit.
 Unfortunately, the sheer quantity required to do this exceeds known reserves of comets!
 Not to mention the fact that landing enough of them to make a difference would completely resurface the entire planet and kick up enough dust to ruin things for centuries.
 Finally, the energy and time required to move icy bodies from the outer solar system inward is quite prohibitive, compared to the requirements of other methods listed below.
+Even a dry Mars has much more water than all the comets combined.

 The last two options are concerned less with adding more heat to mars, but preventing heat from escaping once it arrives.
 They require interventions on the surface.